TheRhysFoster/Healthcare-Management-Database/README.md

 Given the small amount of records that currently exist, sequential scans are planning and executing faster than indexed scans.
 This is to be expected with such a small dataset.
 In a real world scenario including millions of records per table, the opposite would take place and the need for indexes would be more evident.

 Imagine hundreds of staff members have clocked in for their shifts at the hospital and throughout the day check what appointments they need to attend.
 The staff will be logged into the hospitals website / software and access the appointments section.
-Each time this section is refreshed or loaded, a query written in the front end is sent to the backend to be executed on the database.
-The main piece of data included in the query will be the staff's ID.
-The staff ID (staff_id) makes up **PART** of the `WHERE` clauses in the query.
-Given that these appointments are for the day, all completed, cancelled or rescheduled appointments should not be displayed.
+Each time this section is refreshed or loaded, a query written in the front-end is sent to the back-end to be executed.
+Given that these appointments are for the current day, then all completed, cancelled or rescheduled appointments should not be displayed.

 ```sql
 WHERE